bguerout/mongodb-paris-jongo/README.md

 mongodb-paris-jongo
 ===================

-Kata to present Jongo at MongoDB Paris
+Kata to present Jongo at MongoDB Paris and Paris JUG